 I have vivid dreams and tend to remember at least one upon waking.
 Sometimes I'll recall others later when actual events jog my memory.
 They're usually not completely mundane or completely gonzo, but there are exceptions.
 On rare occasions I'll have dreamt a slice of life so ordinary that only later when reality contradicts it will I both remember the dream and realize that it was a dream.
 Last year during a nasty bout of the flu I dreamt of nothing but thick, syrupy pitch-black shapes moving around.

-Most often, though, the dreams are entertainingly improbable if not impossible scenarios like me going to a Survivor reunion after nearly forgetting that I'd been on the show, or Jim Eisenreich giving me a pep talk in the Phillies' locker room before we take the field, or an acquaintance of mine getting me to introduce him to Marlee Matlin after I've moved into a new apartment.
+Most often, however, the dreams are entertainingly improbable if not impossible scenarios like me going to a Survivor reunion after nearly forgetting that I'd been on the show, or Jim Eisenreich giving me a pep talk in the Phillies' locker room before we take the field, or an acquaintance of mine getting me to introduce him to Marlee Matlin after I've moved into a new apartment.
 Yes, I've gone back to college and even high school.
 Yes, I've been embarrassingly naked.
 Yes, I've had sex, which to me pretty well belies the old saw that says when you dream that you're flying you're really thinking about having sex.
-I've also dreamt that I'm flying, which is utterly amazing and prob-ably my second favorite recurring activity in dreams; first is spending time with one of my family's dearly departed cats.
-The following is pretty representative of the levels of reality and unreality of my dreams as well as the tenuous segues they contain.
+I've also dreamt that I'm flying, which is utterly amazing and probably my second favorite recurring activity in dreams; first is spending time with one of my family's dearly departed cats.
+The following is representative of the average levels of reality and unreality of my dreams as well as their tenuous segues.

 Many of my friends are fascinated by the level of a dream's detail that stays with me, not so much in terms of what sort of shirt someone was wearing but the length and twists of the narrative, whereas I consider it normal.
 I used to write my dreams down regularly, either to note imagery or story potential that could be adapted into a work of fiction or for the purposes of adapting the dreams whole into short comic strips.
-Draw-ing anything beyond single figures is an enormously time-consuming, often ultimately frustrating activity for me these days, however, and I haven't done panel-to-panel continuity in years.
-One friend in particular has been after me to start keeping a dream journal again and perhaps even post prose summaries of select dreams online.
-I'm guessing that there are scads of both individual and group dream blogs out there, and I don't really want to add another distraction to my plate right now, but if you'd like to recommend a website or share of your own dreams or thoughts on the subject, I hope you'll visit the comments section or drop me a line.
+Drawing anything beyond single figures is an enormously time-consuming, often ultimately frustrating activity for me these days, however, and I haven't done panel-to-panel continuity in years.
+One friend in particular has been after me to start keeping a dream journal again, with the aim of posting prose summaries of select dreams online, and I just might.